Configuration Reference

 [theme]

-name = "empire" # empire, phosphor, tokyo-night-storm, catppuccin-latte, dracula
+name = "default" # default, empire, phosphor, tokyo-night-storm, catppuccin-latte, dracula, rose-pine, deep-ocean

 | Option | Default | Description |